When you walk around Disney World, you generally see things looking well maintained and operational.

 While the site itself closed in 2001, it wasn’t demolished for many years.
 Instead of demolishing the slides and clearing the area, it was all left to sit there entirely abandoned.

 Business Insider shared photos from one individual’s trip to this abandoned area years ago.
 Much like Discovery Island, the area was simply closed and left to let nature take over.
 In the photos shared by Business Insider, you can see slides overrun with water, leaves, and moss.
 Again, it’s like a scene out of a suspense film, with paperwork and chairs still left in an office.
 It almost feels like someone could just pop out from a corner at any moment!

 Eventually, however, Disney did begin to tear down and remove pieces of the park.
 Finally, in 2018, Disney announced that Reflections — A Disney Lakeside Lodge, a new hotel, would be built in this space.
 The new Deluxe level hotel was set to feature 900 rooms plus Disney Vacation Club villas.

 Reflections was expected to open in 2022, but Disney hasn’t shared any details about this project for a LONG time.
 Back in August of 2020, Disney fans noticed that the hotel had been removed from the Disney site and rumors started circulating that the project had been completely abandoned.

-Over a year later, Disney really hasn’t shared any update on this spot.
+Over two years later, Disney really hasn’t shared any update on this spot.
 Will Reflections be abandoned before its even been built?
 Is this land cursed to become the space of abandoned projects?
 Only time will tell.

 3 — The Legendary Years at Disney’s Pop Century Resort